Major banks are some of the largest and wealthiest institutions in the U.S. But is major banks a good career path?

 In 2022, Wells Fargo closed 267 branches, U.S. Bancorp closed 200 branches, while Bank of America closed 166 branches, and JPMorganChase closed 129 branches.
 Closures were up 38 percent from 2020.
 Banks are projected to continue to shut down at a rate of two to three percent each year.
 With bank closures continuing at this rate, jobs in the commercial banking industry will likely decline as well.
 This could mean declining job prospects for anyone interested in a career in the commercial banking industry.
 (All figures in this section from IBISWorld’s Consumer Banking in the US Employment Statistics)

-What do major banks jobs pay?
+What do major bank jobs pay?

-There are many entry-level positions available at banks.
+There are many entry-level positions available at major banks.
 Bank tellers make an average annual salary of $34,930.
 An assistant manager at a bank makes an average annual salary of $44,000.
 A security guard makes an average annual salary of $30,000 per year.

 There are also many mid-level jobs at banks.
 The average fraud analyst makes $53,000 per year.
 A notary public earns an average annual salary of $61,000 per year.
 Loan Officers make an average annual salary of $78,040.